ilkkao/ember-cli-emflux/README.md

 import Store from 'emflux/store';

 export default Store.extend({
   // Posts collection, an array of post models.
-Stores are singletons, array doesn't
+Stores are singletons,
-  // need to be initialized in init().
+  // array doesn't need to be initialized in init().
   posts: Ember.A([]),

   handleCreateTodo(params) {
     fetch('/users', {
       method: 'post',
-      headers: { 'Accept': 'application/json', 'Content-Type': 'application/json' },
+      headers: { 'Content-Type': 'application/json' },
       body: JSON.stringify({ body: params.body }).then(function(response) {
         if (response.status === 200) {
           // Server accepted the new post.
 Add it to the collection.